 A set of removable dichroics is located 505mm beyond the switchyard mirror, with an incidence angle of 25°.
-The field for the NGS WFS can be acquired using two field steering mirrors in the NGS WFS optical path.
-A patrol field larger than the science FOV was desired for the NGS WFS, so the 2nd relay optics were designed to accommodate a rectangular 40x60 arcsecond field.
-A diagram of the field, and it's relation to the science and LOWFS for the science of the field of the field.
+We are assuming that the NGS WFS will include a pick-off system similar to a single LOWFS pick-off to acquire the guide star.
+A patrol field larger than the science FOV was desired for the NGS WFS, so the $2^{nd}$ relay optics were designed to accommodate a rectangular 40x60 arcsecond field.
+A diagram of the field, and it's relation to the science and LOWFS fields, is shown in figure 6.